Nacriema/Loss-Functions-For-Semantic-Segmentation/README.md

 ### TODO
+- [ ] Crop small image chunks for testing with the loss function, I need to be sure with the `Hough loss`, so I need to do that
 - [ ] Next version, base on Kornia library (https://github.com/kornia/kornia), I implememted the stable version that can apply to higher dimensional Tensor, that'll look like what the loss functions in Pytorch does.
 - [ ] Read papers about the rest loss functions and try hard to implement it.